SoroushGhaderi/chocolate_review_data_analysis/README.md

 ### Lisence
-See full license on [this](https://opensource.org/licenses/MIT) , Under MIT License
+See full license on [this](https://opensource.org/licenses/MIT) , Under MIT License.